-VAT is an indirect tax.
-Indirect tax means that the payment of the taxes can be passed on to the buyer, user or consumer of the goods, products or services received.
+A VAT is an indirect tax.
+Indirect tax means that you can pass on the taxes to the buyer, user, or consumer of the goods, products, or services received.

-In VAT, any person whether a franchise grantee, who in the course of trade or business, sells, barters, exchange, leases, goods or properties, render services shall impose a percentage tax.
-However, the tax base should be limited only to the value added to such goods, properties or service by the seller, transferor or lessor.
+In VAT, any person, whether a franchise grantee, who in the course of trade or business, sells, barters, exchange, leases, goods or properties, render services shall impose a percentage tax.
+However, the tax base should be limited only to the value-added to such goods, properties or services by the seller, transferor, or lessor.

-Value added tax is classified as business tax.
-Business taxes are taxes imposed to any transactions related to the transfer of goods or properties and services to another with or without considerations.
+Value-added tax is classified as a business tax.
+Business taxes are taxes imposed on any transactions related to transferring goods or properties and services to another with or without considerations.

-While, individual tax is an income tax.
-It means that any person who earned or generate income must be subject to tax.
-Income taxes include doctors, lawyers, accountant and common people who are earning incomes.
-You may read also about 7 Things Every Taxpayer Must Know About Income Tax for Practice of Profession.
+While individual tax is an income tax, any person who earned or generated income must be taxed.
+Income taxes include doctors, lawyers, accountants, and ordinary people who are earning incomes.

 Therefore, Value Added Tax is imposed on the sale of services or goods, properties while individual tax is a tax on the income received by the owner from his business.

-VAT is a tax on consumption levied on the sale, barter, exchange or lease of goods or properties and services in the Philippines and on importation of goods into the Philippines.
+A VAT is a consumption tax levied on the sale, barter, exchange, or lease of goods or properties and services in the Philippines and the importation of goods into the Philippines.

-Who are Subject to Value Added Tax under TRAIN Law?
+Who is Subject to Value Added Tax Under Train Law?

 How To File and Pay Valued Added Tax in the Philippines?

-Every Person shall file a quarterly return of the amount of his gross sales or receipts within twenty-five (25) days following the close of each taxable quarter prescribed for each taxpayer.
+Every Person shall file a quarterly return of the number of his gross sales or receipts within twenty-five (25) days following the close of each taxable quarter prescribed for each taxpayer.

-VAT registered person shall pay the value added tax on a monthly basis.
+VAT registered persons shall pay the value-added tax every month.

-Is a VAT Exempt Person not Subject to Other Tax?
+Is a VAT Exempt Person not Subject to Percentage Tax (3%)?

-The person who is not a VAT-registered the sales or receipts are exempt from payment of value added tax but are required to pay a tax equivalent of Three percent (3%) of his gross quarterly sales or receipts.
+The person who is not a VAT-registered sales or receipts are exempt from payment of value-added tax but must pay a tax equivalent of Three percent (3%) of his gross quarterly sales or receipts.

-However, any person engaged in cooperatives and who are self-employed individuals and professionals availing of the 8% tax on gross sales or receipts and other non-operating income shall be exempted from the payment of three percent (3%) other percentage tax.
+However, It shall exempt any person engaged in cooperatives and self-employed individuals and professionals availing of the 8% tax on gross sales or receipts and other non-operating income from the payment of three percent (3%) additional percentage tax.